 Yet moving on every day with all this weight in your chest is another load that you can learn to deal with.

 Ways to cope and manage your feelings during self-isolation:

-1. Recognize your feelings
+1. Recognize your feelings in self-isolation

 Anas Ibn Malik narrated that when the Prophet’s young son Ibrahim was passing away, he went with his companions to see him.
 He took Ibrahim, kissed him and smelled him.
 Ibrahim was in his last breaths when the Prophet Muhammad’s eyes (PBUH) started shedding tears.